BeratTezer/ROS-Files/README.md

 		&nbsp&nbsp&nbspDESTINATION ${CATKIN_PACKAGE_BIN_DESTINATION}<br>
 		)<br>
 	</p>
 18. Test the publisher node.
+Now we neeed to run our master ros.
+Go to a new terminal and type "roscore".
+19. Go to the new terminal and go to test_ros path.
+Then type the test python script.
+Write "rosrun test_ros publisher_node.py" (If it says "Error: package 'test_ros' not found" write this and try again: "source ~/testros/devel/setup.bash
+")
+20. Then it's

 <br><br><br>